AaronBray/AaronBray.github.io/_posts/2025-09-05-Bounty-Hacker.md

 >Answer: RedDr4gonSynd1cat3

 Lets now log in via SSH with our username and password

 {% highlight bash %}
->username - lin     password - RedDr4gonSynd1cat3
+Username: lin     Password: RedDr4gonSynd1cat3
 {% endhighlight bash %}

 Immediately we are able capture the USER FLAG

 ![img]({{ '/assets/images/9-bountyhacker.png' | relative_url }}){: .center-image }

-This give us our answer for the USER FLAG
+This give us our answer

 >Answer: THM{CR1M3_SyNd1C4T3}

-Lets attempt to excalate our privilege in order to capture the root flag
+Lets attempt to escalate our privilege in order to capture the root flag

 {% highlight bash %}
 :$ sudo -l